Kirstin Heidler

 None of this denies harm.
 Words and actions do affect people.
 Repair matters.
 Protective action has its place.

 But accountability functions best when both people are differentiated.
-Without differentiation, accountability can quietly mutate into emotional outsourcing — an attempt to regulate my internal state by shaping your behaviour, rather than first allowing my internal experience to be and be metabolised.
+Without differentiation, the longing for accountability can quietly mutate into emotional outsourcing — an attempt to regulate my internal state by shaping your behaviour, rather than first allowing my internal experience to be and be metabolised.

 That rarely creates safety.
 More often, it creates vigilance.